On the continuity and regularity of convex extensions: Introduction

 Example~\ref{noext:example} shows that it is not always possible to extend a convex function continuously to a convex function of the boundary.

 Let us give a rather interesting corollary of the main theorem.
 We will also give a simple independent proof of this result.
-A set $K$ is \emph{strictly convex} if the relative boundary $\partial K$ does not contain any intervals.
+A set $K$ is \emph{strictly convex} if the relative boundary $\operatorname{bd}(K)$ does not contain any intervals.
 Notice that any function defined on the boundary of a strictly convex set is automatically convex.

 \begin{cor} Let $K \subset \R^d$ be a compact strictly convex set.
-If $f \colon \partial K \to \R$ is continuous, then $f$ extends using the convex roof construction to a continuous convex function on $K$. \end{cor}
+If $f \colon \operatorname{bd}(K) \to \R$ is continuous, then $f$ extends using the convex roof construction to a continuous convex function on $K$. \end{cor}

 It is natural to ask about regularity.
-Example~\ref{noreg:example} shows a $C^\infty$ function $f$ on a strictly convex $\partial K$ such that the any convex extension of $f$ is not Lipschitz on $K$; the derivative must blow up when approaching the boundary.
+Example~\ref{noreg:example} shows a $C^\infty$ function $f$ on a strictly convex $\operatorname{bd}(K)$ such that no convex extension of $f$ is Lipschitz on $K$; the derivative must blow up when approaching the boundary.